RADHIKESHS/Electricity-Bill-Payment-System/README.md

 **Log In:** Once the consumer has an account, they can log in by providing their username and password.

-**View Profile:** The consumer can view and update their profile information, including personal details and billing information.
+**View Profile:** The consumer can view their profile information, including personal details.

 **View Bills:** The consumer can view their bills and see details such as total amount due, due date, and payment status.

-**Pay Bill:** The consumer can pay their bills online by providing payment details such as credit card number and expiration date.
+**Pay Bill:** The consumer can pay their bills.

-**File Complaint:** The consumer can file a complaint if they encounter any issues with their account, billing, or payment.
+**File Complaint:** The consumer can file a complaint if they encounter any issues with their Connection, billing, payment, or Any others.

 # Admin UI
 **The Admin UI is designed for system administrators to manage consumer accounts, bills, and complaints.
 The system includes the following functionalities for admins:**